Go to Reviews.org US Edition

 Telstra vs Vodafone: Which has the biggest data mobile plan?

 This is a closer comparison because it highlights the gap between data offered and how much it costs to get more data.
-At the time of writing, Vodafone was offering a limited-time promotion that included double the data, but normally, Telstra takes out the top spot with the 180GB that comes with its $115 Extra Large SIM Plan.
+Normally, Telstra's $89 Premium Plan takes out the top spot.

-Conversely, Vodafone’s $120 SIM Only Ultra Plan normally costs $120 a month for 150GB of data and 5G access, albeit if you use up your monthly allowance, speeds are capped at 25Mbps, which is the equivalent of NBN Basic II speeds and is ultimately very usable for all online tasks, including video streaming.
+Vodafone’s $65 SIM Only Large Plan normally costs $65 a month for 300GB of data and 5G access.
+If you use up your monthly allowance speeds are capped at 2Mbps, which is still mostly usable for online activities like video streaming.

 Telstra vs Vodafone: Which has better Postpaid phone plans?